RHS Growing Guides

 Citrus plants need regular care all year round, including watering with rainwater, feeding with citrus fertiliser and protection from cold temperatures.

-• In summer, water citrus plants freely, ideally with rainwater.
-Containers can dry out quickly, especially in hot weather, so check the compost daily.
+In summer, water citrus plants regularly, ideally with rainwater, aiming to keep the compost just moist.
+The compost can dry out quickly, especially in hot weather, so check it daily.

-• Humidity is important too, especially if plants are kept in a heated environment.
+Humidity is important too, especially if plants are kept in a heated environment.
 To raise humidity, stand the pot in a tray filled with gravel or clay pellets.
 Keep the water level just below the surface of the gravel, so the compost doesn’t get waterlogged.
-Grouping several plants together can also help to keep the air more humid.
-Misting plants may beneficial too – in summer, do it early in the morning to avoid scorching.
+Misting plants is beneficial too – in summer, do it early in the morning to avoid scorching the leaves.

 Feeding